martul89/f5-threatstack-ubuntu-AWS/README.md

 * `terraform plan`
 * `terraform apply --auto-approve`

-When the script is successful, the user will get output similar to below, To_SSH_into_the_ubuntu ssh -i name_key.pem ubuntu@PUBLIC_IP
+When the script is successful, the user will get output similar to below.
+To_SSH_into_the_ubuntu ssh -i name_key.pem ubuntu@PUBLIC_IP